ignite/cli/docs/2 Architecture/4 Writing Custom Modules.md

 ## Frontend

 Currently starport provides a basic Vue User-Interface that you can get inspired by or build ontop on.
-The source code is available at the `frontend` folder.
+The source code is available at the `vue` folder.
 Written in JavaScript you can hop directly into writing the frontend for your application.

 [Learn more about Vue.](https://vuejs.org/)